Mellurboo/Lunar/README.md

 # Roadmap

-- Start working on the FAT system
+- Start working on the FAT system [working on]
 - Start working on the GUI
 - Start working on testing on real hardware, this is hard because as of now LUNAR is NOT compatable with UEFI BIOS.
 - Work on getting the OS to boot into a 32bit environment